-Nathan Brown, General Manager of the School of Hard Knock Knocks, explains that the model was actually accidental, and was created when the co-founders, Ben Horowtiz and Morry Morgan, realised that their students wanted more after they’d graduated.
+Nathan Brown, General Manager of the School of Hard Knock Knocks, explains that the model was actually accidental.
+It was created when the co-founders, Ben Horowtiz and Morry Morgan, realised that their students wanted more after they’d graduated.
 “You won’t meet a more passionate group of customers, that’s for sure,” says Brown.
 “They rave about the course, and we tap into that loyalty.
 We don’t even call them customers.
 We call ourselves SHaKaKas.”
 (Pronounced ‘shar-car-cars’).
-Brown adds that many of the graduates also have the skills necessary to produce and edit graduation shows, so rather than outsourcing the editing of their graduation videos offshore, SHaKaKas like Will Spencer, gets paid to create these incredible videos.
+Brown adds that many of the graduates also have the skills necessary to produce and edit graduation shows.
+So rather than outsourcing the editing of their graduation videos offshore, SHaKaKa, Will Spencer, gets paid to create these incredible videos.

 All this support on and off the stage has helped develop the next generation of Aussie comedians increase their stage time and contribute to living expenses.
 Plus, many SHaKaKas have been able to boast performing at the Melbourne International Comedy Festival and Adelaide Fringe Festival, within months of graduating, via the school’s ‘The Best of Show’.
 These kinds of opportunities mean that the traditional stand-up comedian learning curve is cut in half, and regular paid work can be obtained faster.